Summary

 This appears alongside your other deductions when you process a pay run.

-NOTE: The majority of AEO's deduct from Net pay.
-If unsure about whether to use Net or Gross deduction, please contact the issuing court or creditor.
+NOTE: Most AEOs deduct from Net pay.
+If unsure about whether to use Net or Gross deduction, contact the issuing court or creditor.

-If the specific AEO type isn't showing in the Deduction Type drop-down you need to create your own:
+If the specific AEO type isn't showing in then you need to create your own.

 - Select Settings, then Payments & Deductions.